eveee00/vmware-discordrpc/README.md

     source venv/bin/activate
     python main.py

+Save it in a .sh script with the name of your choice

-Put them in your autostart
+Put it in your autostart

     KDE Settings > Autostart > Add... > Add Login Script > find and pick main.py